 The Pennsylvania Biotechnology Center (PABC) is a nonprofit life sciences incubator dedicated to the creation of a world-class biotechnology center; to the promotion of regional economic development and job creation; and to the education and training of tomorrow’s researchers.

 Funded in part by a grant from the Commonwealth of Pennsylvania, the 110,000 square foot facility opened in August 2006 by the Hepatitis B Foundation.
 The PABC seeks to advance biotechnology in Bucks County and the surrounding region, maximize synergies between nonprofit scientists and their commercial colleagues, and launch new ideas and discoveries that will make a difference.

-New Video: A new, three-minute video about the center is posted below:
+A three-minute video about the center is posted below: